Communication and Media Studies Course Offerings

 COME 252 Writing for Media

-An intensive writing course designed to introduce print, broadcast and web writing styles and conventions.
+An intensive writing course designed to introduce print and broadcast, and web writing styles and conventions.
 Covers style rules, editing, lead writing, libel law, story construction, interviewing, rewriting and other topics.
 Prerequisite: COME 124.

 COME 322 Business and Professional Speaking

-Study and practice in three areas of communication which most business and professional people encounter within organizations: a) speaking to groups – the theory and practice of clearly presenting information and ideas, b) speaking in meetings – the theory and practice of participation and leadership in conferences; c) speaking one-on-one – the theory and practice of interviewing, job selection and application.
+Study and practice in three areas of communication which most business and professional people encounter within organizations: 1) speaking to groups – the theory and practice of clearly presenting information and ideas, 2) speaking one- on-one — the theory and practice of interviewing, job selection, application, and professional relationship building, 3) leadership abilities — the theory and practice of effective leadership practices.
 Prerequisite: junior or senior standing.

 COME 323 Nonverbal Communication